-When you have completed a homework assignment in a module in MyMathLab, you will click on "Section XX Assignment Verification" in Moodle and follow the instructions given there.
-That homework assignment will then have a due date of that day and time you submitted in Moodle and you will not be able to open that assignment and change your grade after that date.
-You can review your homework assignments completed in the Gradebook in MyMathLab.
+When you have completed a homework assignment in a module in MyMathLab, you will return to Moodle and click on "Section XX Assignment Verification" in the corresponding module and follow the instructions given there.
+That homework assignment will then have a due date of the day and time you submitted in Moodle added to the MyMathLab assignment and you will not be able to open that assignment and change your grade after that date.
+You can review your completed homework assignments in the Gradebook in MyMathLab.